 “An ugly idea, both crass and alien to golf”

-In November 1994, Greg Norman went public with his pitch for a World Golf Tour: eight events with $3 million purses for the world’s top 30 players.
+In November 1994, Greg Norman went public with his pitch for a World Golf Tour, which would consist of eight events with $3 million purses for the world’s top 30 players.
 He said the Fox network was on board to the tune of $112 million.
 At the time, Norman was perhaps the best and most marketable golfer in the world.
-If anyone could pull this off, he could.
+If anyone could pull this off, it would be him.

 But he didn’t come close.
 Most everyone saw the proposal as a threat to the PGA Tour, and the knives came out.
 For an idea of how heated the rhetoric grew, consider these excerpts from a 1994 Washington Post editorial by Thomas Boswell: